- RELIGION

 Found this on Pinterest.
 No, I don’t know who sells it.
 Don’t buy it.
 Don’t be that guy.

-The reason so many Christians suck at Christianity, or do it entirely wrong, is because we often don’t even bother with the basic stuff.
-Evangelical churches pound so hard on the “It’s not religion” mantra, we wind up with Christians who conclude, “I don’t have to go to church”—and so they don’t.
+The reason so many Christians suck at Christianity, or do it entirely wrong, is because we often don’t even bother with the basics.
+Evangelical churches pound so hard on the “It’s not religion!” mantra, we wind up with Christians who conclude, “I don’t have to go to church”—and so they don’t.
 “I don’t have to know my bible”—and they remain willfully ignorant.
 “I don’t have to pray,” and they never

 You know those people who are “religious” about their baseball team?
 Or about exercising regularly?
 Or about keeping up with their favorite shows, or about smoking weed?
 If we aren’t as hardcore about God as those people and their pursuits, how much faith do we truly have in him?

 This command is in fact the foundation of our relationship.
-If we really have a relationship with God—if we’re not simply admiring him from afar, ’cause we’re big fans—then we’re gonna be religious about it.
+If we really have a relationship with God—if we’re not simply admiring him from afar, ’cause we’re big fans—then we’re gonna get religious about him.
 We’re gonna follow him.
 We’re gonna want to follow him.
 Complacency is never gonna be good enough.
 Figuring we’re good ’cause

 When complacency is totally good enough.